Stock market: Investment strategies

 Many strategies can be classified as either fundamental analysis or technical analysis.
 Fundamental analysis refers to analyzing companies by their financial statements found in SEC filings, business trends, and general economic conditions.
 Technical analysis studies price actions in markets through the use of charts and quantitative techniques to attempt to forecast price trends based on historical performance, regardless of the company's financial prospects.
 One example of a technical strategy is the Trend following method, used by John W. Henry and Ed Seykota, which uses price patterns and is also rooted in risk management and diversification.

 Additionally, many choose to invest via passive index funds.
 In this method, one holds a portfolio of the entire stock market or some segment of the stock market (such as the S&P 500 Index or Wilshire 5000).
 The principal aim of this strategy is to maximize diversification, minimize taxes from realizing gains, and ride the general trend of the stock market to rise.

 Responsible investment emphasizes and requires a long-term horizon on the basis of fundamental analysis only, avoiding hazards in the expected return of the investment.
 Socially responsible investing is another investment preference.

+Annual stock market growth

+The average annual growth rate of the stock market, as measured by the S&P 500 index, has historically been around 10%.
+This figure represents the long-term average return and is often cited as a benchmark for assessing the performance of the stock market as a whole.

+The market's results from one year to the next may vary substantially from the long-term average.
+For instance, in 2012–2021, the S&P 500 index had an average annual return of 14.8%.
+However, individual annual returns can fluctuate widely, with some years experiencing negative growth and others seeing substantial gains.

+While the average stock market return is around 10% per year, there is also the impact of inflation, resulting in investors' losing purchasing power of 2% to 3% every year due to it, which reduces the real rate of return on investments.